captivationsoftware/react-sticky/README.md

 ### [Demo](https://captivationsoftware.github.io/react-sticky)

-Make any React component on your page sticky using your inline styles, CSS classes or our sane defaults!
+Make any React component on your page sticky!

 Highlights:
   - Not bound to any version of React so it will scale along with the community!